helins/timer.cljs/README.md

 Using a worker, scheduling happens via a Web Worker and is typically more reliable.
 However, the execution itself still happens on the main thread.
 Using a worker in such a fashion is surprisingly robust, enough to handle time-sensitive operation such as generating music.
+Usually, one worker per application is more than enough as all it does is scheduling.

 #### As soon as possible